inkstitch/inkstitch/collections/_developers/en/002-002-003-windows-manual-build.md

   ![Inkscape extensions folder](/assets/images/docs/en/extensions-folder-location-win.jpg)

+  If you do not aim for manual install but want to install a build version **do not follow this step**, but choose any other directory to where you want to save the project files {: .notice--warning }

 * Right click into the file browser and click on `Git Bash Here` to download Ink/Stitch into the extensions folder

   ![Right click menu](/assets/images/developers/windows-manual-build/GIT.png)